Meghan Trainor, Lady Gaga, The Weeknd, And Sia Had Worst Songs Of 2016 [Opinion]

 However, “Starboy” did have it’s fans.
 Entertainment Weekly gave the song a B+.

-“Daft Punk’s touch is light—all but reserved to the four-beat bass drum guiding the track and an “ah ha” vocal-loop lining the chorus—but the song more than makes good on its promise, marrying Tesafaye’s dark sensibilities with the French electronic duo’s dance-floor tested flare.”
+“Daft Punk’s touch is light—all but reserved to the four-beat bass drum guiding the track and an ‘656+ah ha’ vocal-loop lining the chorus—but the song more than makes good on its promise, marrying Tesafaye’s dark sensibilities with the French electronic duo’s dance-floor tested flare.”

 3. Sia, “Cheap Thrills”